Last updated July 27, 2017.

 Career Opportunities for Family Nurse Practitioners in Georgia

-As reported by CBS News of Atlanta, healthcare reform is expected to insure an additional 1,870,200 residents in Georgia.
+Healthcare reform has resulted in scores of insured residents in Georgia, putting a strain on health care delivery and access to services.
 With the shortage of a primary care workforce, Georgia continues to propose legislation that supports the full-practice authority of FNPs to fill-in the gap and provide diagnosis, treatment and cost-effective care.

-In 2012, Georgia legislation allowed FNPs to sign all health-related documents without the co-signatures of physicians.
+Georgia legislation allows FNPs to sign all health-related documents without the co-signatures of physicians.
 In addition, the law allows delegation of certain medical procedures to certified nurse practitioners without physician supervision.

-According to the O*net (2012), FNPs can expect a median salary of $84,700 per year.
-As an FNP in Georgia, you may discover the demand for your expert care in an array of areas such as:
+According to the BLS, FNPs earn a median annual salary of $100,660 per year in GA (2017).
+As a nurse practitioner with a family focus in Georgia, you may discover the demand for your expert care in an array of areas such as:

 - Retail care and occupational health settings